BenjaminShinar/Books-Resources/CppNow2021/Interfaces.md

 constexpr void swap(T2 (&a)[N], T2 (&b)[N]) noexcept;
 ```

-somtimes multiple overloads are legitmate, but one is preferable, so we can use _std::enable_if_ and SFINAE[^1].
+somtimes multiple overloads are legitmate, but one is preferable, so we can use _std::enable_if_ and SFINAE.

 things that we will see this lecture